 There’s a Supreme Court slot open.
 A conservative has been nominated.
 The Democrats are fighting for Democratic things, and the Republicans are fighting for Republican things.
 A woman has accused a man of groping her before IBM released this computer:

-And there is absolutely no evidence that he ever did such a thing.
+And there is zero evidence he ever did such a thing.
 Nevertheless, Democrats are siding with the accuser because it works to the advantage of Democrats (covered here).

 However, Alyssa doesn’t see it that way: